RedFish/Instagram/README.md

 - Post pictures (from Photo Library or Camera)
 - See pictures of users you are following

-The application uses these elements :
+The application uses these main elements :
 - [Parse](https://www.parse.com) Framework
 - TableView
 - Navigation controller